sweerasingha/DocAI/README.md

 ## Contributing

-We welcome contributions to DocoAI!
+We welcome contributions to DocAI!
 If you have suggestions for improvements or bug fixes, please feel free to make a pull request or open an issue.

 ## License